laravel/docs/session.md

 <a name="flash-data"></a>
 ### Flash Data

 Sometimes you may wish to store items in the session only for the next request.
 You may do so using the `flash` method.
-Method stored in the session using this method will only be available during the subsequent HTTP request, and then will be deleted.
+Data stored in the session using this method will only be available during the subsequent HTTP request, and then will be deleted.
 Flash data is primarily useful for short-lived status messages:

     $request->session()->flash('status', 'Task was successful!');